How I Use AI

 - Statistics and clinical definitions are double-checked against reputable sources before publishing.

-- We add links/citations in-post where helpful and correct mistakes if readers flag something.
+- I add links/citations in-post where helpful and correct mistakes if readers flag something.

 Images & media (photos, composites, AI images)

-- We label media that is AI-generated or AI-edited in the alt text field so that screen readers, search engines, and accessibility tools can identify it.
+- I label media that is AI-generated or AI-edited in the alt text field so that screen readers, search engines, and accessibility tools can identify it.

-- Where appropriate, we also acknowledge AI-generated images within the article itself.
+- Where appropriate, I also acknowledge AI-generated images within the article itself.

-- For composites or edits of our own photos, we confirm we have rights to use the originals, and we keep notes of prompts/edits.
+- For composites or edits of our own photos, I confirm we have rights to use the originals, and I keep notes of prompts/edits.

-- If a real person appears, we either have their consent or we anonymise (e.g., obscuring identities).
+- If a real person appears, I either have their consent or I anonymise (e.g., obscuring identities).

 Change log